iotaledger/hub/docs/integration_scenarios.md

 #### Cold wallet topup
 1. Exchange issues withdrawal from `HOT` to cold wallet address that wasn't spent from. (`UserWithdraw`)

-  *Be aware that the Hub does _not_ check whether a payout address was already spent from!
-This has to happen on the exchange side.*

 #### Hot wallet topup
 1. Exchange requests deposit address for `HOT` user (`GetDepositAddress`)